-My background in elite sports, the performing arts, public keynote speaking on the mind/body connection, leadership, and sustainable excellence have led me to consult with global industry leaders to strategically evolve human potential in their teams and institutions.
+My background in elite sports, the performing arts, public keynote speaking on the personal and cultural identity, leadership, and sustainable excellence have led me to consult with global industry leaders to strategically evolve high performing leadership cultures in their teams and institutions.

-For over 30 years, I have been studying one question – who are we and how do we unleash our untapped potential?
-We all have untapped potential but few of us are committed to stay the course and discover it.
+For over 30 years, I have been studying one question – how do we live life as a possibility to be discovered rather than a problem to be solved?
+We all desire to do our very best but few of us have the capacity to commit, stay the course and discover it.

-This is often the difference between an amateur and a professional.
-In my experience, the likelihood of finding a professional significantly increases when collaborating with accomplished professionals in sport.
+This is often the difference between winning a trophy and sustaining excellence throughout life.
+In my experience, the likelihood of creating sustainable excellence significantly increases when collaborating with accomplished professionals in sport and public leadership.

-As a result, they are who I partner with to strategically evolve human potential within their institutions and teams.
+As a result, they are who I partner with to strategically evolve human potential within their inner circles and institutions.

-My work, which is oriented through a canvas I’ve coined The 7 Roots of Potential, is uniquely distinct from conventional approaches to high performance.
+My work, which is oriented through a strategic roadmap methodology I’ve coined The 7 Roots of Potential™, is uniquely distinct from conventional approaches to high performance.

-The focus is on tapping into the true potential that’s already present, not on techniques and formulas driven by the obsession of achievement short-term.
+The focus is on the strategic design and implementation of sustainable high performing human systems, not on techniques and formulas driven by the obsession of achievement short-term.

-The result is people and cultures that come together to bring their best for the common cause.
+The result is people and cultures that come together to bring the best of each other for a shared cause.

-All of us come together as students, not experts, ready to explore the edge of possibility.
+All of us come together as co-creators, not behind-the-desk experts, ready to breakthrough new edges of possibility.